-Designated Website Disclosure: The inclusion of quarterly portfolio disclosure and other detailed data on designated websites is a positive step toward transparency.
+Designated Website Disclosure: The inclusion of quarterly portfolio disclosure and other detailed data on designated websites will improve transparency.
 It is important to ensure Fundco websites are user-friendly and easily navigable by unsophisticated investors.

-Years of Fund Expense Ratio (FER) Disclosure: Requiring only one year of FER data in the section risks masking an unfavourable trend that may be critical for investor analysis.
-We suggest at least the 2 prior years data be included.
+Years of Fund Expense Ratio (FER) Disclosure: Requiring only one year of FER data in the section will not expose a negative pattern that may be important for investors to know.
+We suggest at least two prior years data be included.

-Management Expense Ratio (MER) Without Waivers /Absorptions: This is a logical disclosure but some background information may be needed Fund Expense Ratio (FER): Combining the MER and TER is not unreasonable as long as the TER remains a disclosed statistic - investors do appreciate seeing how much trading the fund does.
+Management Expense Ratio (MER) Without Waivers /Absorptions: This is a logical disclosure, but some background information may be needed.

+Fund Expense Ratio (FER): Combining the MER and TER is not unreasonable as long as the TER remains a disclosed statistic - investors do appreciate seeing how much trading the fund does.
 We see no material problem by leaving the two metrics separate.
 The TER could vary materially from year to year.
 The TER can help investors judge whether a manager's published disclosure materials are congruent.
 A high TER suggests that tax issues should be considered in non-registered accounts.
 This may assist in determining an optimum location for the fund (e.g. in a registered account).
-Although reference is made to Portfolio turnover ratio, this useful metric is not proposed to be provided.
+Although reference is made to the Portfolio turnover ratio, this useful metric is not proposed to be provided.